drashland/website-v2/docs/sinco/v4.x/2_tutorials/2_client/2_visit_pages.md

 ## Before You Get Started

-Sinco provides the method `.goTo()` on the `Client` class that will navigate your browser client to the web page specified.
+Sinco provides the method `.location()` on the `Page` class that will navigate your page to the web page specified.
 This method will wait until the page has loaded.

 Example pages could be: